Whenever working with a remote team, you need to remember that communication is essential for success.

 When you are in the office, you bump into your workers throughout the day.
 Those little chitchats you have are essential to boost their morale and to make them feel like they are a real part of the team.
 By working with a remote team that doesn’t apply to everyday communication.

 You can achieve that by simply making it a rule for yourself that everyday communication is something you cannot skip.
-Check in with your team members more often and make sure you remember something about everybody that will bring you closer to them.
+Check-in with your team members more often and make sure you remember something about everybody that will bring you closer to them.

 Pick a Communicating Platform

 When working with remote employees, have in mind that not all media are available and appropriate.
 Texting isn’t appropriate for dealing with some personal issues, for that same reason it isn’t appropriate for communicating with your remote workers.

 Remember Details When Praising

 It never hurts to get a virtual pat on the back but being specific about the remote worker’s achievements will get you a far better score.
 Praise a specific report that has been done or a marketing campaign done just right.

-Thread Carefully Around Negative Feedbacks
+Tread Carefully Around Negative Feedback

 Whoever works will make mistakes.
 However, conveying the message that your workers, especially the remote ones have done something wrong should not be taken lightly.

-That will soften the impact on the employee and it will leave an impression that there is a yin yang into every situation.
+That will soften the impact on the employee and it will leave an impression that there is yin yang into every situation.
 Forbes recommends having and working on building leadership traits to lead your team to success.

 Make Sure the Communication Is Going Both Ways

 Always be interested to learn something new about them.
-What drives them, how they see themselves in 5 years, what personal goals they have can help you get the best of them and to challenge the to achieve new heights in their careers.
+What drives them, how they see themselves in 5 years, what personal goals they have can help you get the best of them and to challenge them to achieve new heights in their careers.
 Leave some space to get feedback from their side as well.

-A healthy communication with your remote staff can make all the difference for you and it will keep them motivated, appreciated, included and productive.
+Healthy communication with your remote staff can make all the difference for you and it will keep them motivated, appreciated, included and productive.

 Build Trust with Your Remote Team

 Keep your promises with your team and it will lead you to do the right things.
 Listen to what they must say and respect that.
-Finally share personal experiences and make the most of it.
+Finally, share personal experiences and make the most of it.
 It will not be futile for sure.